heytega/linkforest/README.md

 ### The challenge

 - Create the application to look as close as possible to the figma design.
-- Make the entire application fully responsive.
+- Make the entire application fully responsive on both mobile and desktop devices.
 - Ensure the application gives a great UI/UX experience.

 ### Links